m-francis/m-francis.github.io/_posts/2021-04-09-fun-with-docker-raspberry-pi-and-aws.md

 <h2>Running in AWS</h2>

 To get the Docker image to AWS I'm going with a similar architecture to my set-up for Docker Hub and Raspberry Pi.
 I'll first integrate with Amazon ECR (Elastic Container Registry) using the support offered by the official [AWS for GitHub Actions](https://github.com/aws-actions) tooling.
-When pushing to ECR it's important the tag incudes the full path to the registry.
+When pushing to ECR it's important the tag includes the full path to the registry.

 <i>Side note: this tooling worked as long as I tried to push to a private ECR repository.
 When I tried it against a public one (with fewer restrictions and more generous allowances) I always ended up with `401 Not Authorized` even after setting fairly wide permissions for the IAM user.</i>